sakshithewitness/sakshithewitness-/README.md

 ---

 Hey!
-I’m Sakshi Agnihotri — your curious and passionate techie from Cummins College of Engineering for Women, Nagpur.
+I’m Sakshi Agnihotri your curious and passionate techie from Cummins College of Engineering for Women, Nagpur.
 I’ve been coding since I was 14, and my journey has only gotten more exciting since then!

-From building scalable backend systems and Android apps to exploring AI-driven healthcare tools, I’m constantly learning, building, and collaborating to create tech that actually helps people.
+From building scalable backend systems and Android apps to exploring , I’m constantly learning, building, and collaborating to create tech that actually helps people.

 ---